dippy2214/Custom-Shaders-Scene/README.md

 The above image shows off the DirectX shader pipeline and each of the steps I could interact with.
-The only truly essential steps were vertex and pixel shaders, since the rest could be automatically filled in to do nothing, but every step you see that can take an input were shaders which I could edit myself.
+The only truly essential steps were vertex and pixel shaders, since the rest could be automatically filled in to do nothing, but every step you see that can take an input other than the previous shader were ones which I could edit myself.